On this page...

 Millipedes

-Most millipedes are long, thin, segmented invertebrates, with two legs to each body segment.
-Millipedes wil curl up if disturbed.
+Most millipedes are long, thin, segmented invertebrates with two pairs of legs on each body segment.
+Millipedes will curl up if disturbed.
 They are usually found in moist places such as under logs, rocks and in leaf litter.
 In gardens of any size these myriapods can be encountered under cushions, pot plants, rocks and washing baskets.

 Centipedes

-Bites to humans usually cause little more than pain and swelling.
+Bites to humans are quite painful, but usually cause little more than a swelling of the local area.
 Centipedes are usually found in damp leaf litter, under rocks and logs, and in compost heaps.
-They sometimes enter houses, especially after heavy rains have disturbed them from the garden.
+They sometimes enter houses, especially after rainfall has disturbed them from the garden.

 Centipede